The HumanGuide Concepts for Leaders

 - How to handle the conflict between X and Y?

-- How can I figure out the best matching for this task?
+- How can I figure out the best person for this task?

-- How is a suitable development for me?
+- How is a suitable personal development for me?

 - How to create good teams and then support them in a good way?

-- How should we succeed with our recruitment?
+- How should we succeed with our recruitment/staffing?

 If you are a leader, then you can look upon the HumanGuide concepts as a toolbox with many possibilities, e.g. coaching, staffing/recruitment, handling conflicts, etc.

-If you are a leader and wish to have the HumanGuide concepts as a part of your toolbox, then it is best to start with doing a PersonProfile via the internet, which takes about 15 minutes.
-The next step is to fine tune the result with an authorized "humanguide”, which takes about one hour depending on the objective.
+If you are a leader and wish to have the HumanGuide concepts as a part of your toolbox, then you start with doing a HumanGuide PersonProfile via the internet, which takes about 15 minutes.
+The next step is to fine-tune the result with an authorized "humanguide”, which takes about one hour depending on the objective.

 To summerize – How can personality knowledge support leadership development?
 In many ways e.g.